About ARC

 Alessandro Zagato, Latin America Regional Representative

-Oleksandra Yakubenko, Representative for Ukraine Protective Programs
+Oleksandra Yakubenko, Regional Representative for Ukraine

-Oleksandra Yakubenko is the Representative for Ukraine Protective Programs at the Artists at Risk Connection (ARC), focusing on the development of the emergency fund for Ukrainian visual artists.
+Oleksandra Yakubenko is the Regional Representative for Ukraine at the Artists at Risk Connection (ARC), focusing on the development of the emergency fund for Ukrainian visual artists.
 She was previously the head of the international cooperation department of Ukrainian Cultural Foundation (UCF) since 2018, and was among other things, responsible for building partnerships, creating partner grant programs, building the international presence of the Foundation, and establishing diplomatic relations with embassies and governmental organizations.
 She organized the first official representation of the UCF at the International Frankfurt Book Fair in 2019, and took part in strategic sessions and work groups on policy development for CCI in Ukraine.
 She holds a Master’s degree in International Economy and has participated in student programs and events in Japan and USA.

-Jake Neuberger is the program assistant for Latin America and the Caribbean for the Artists at Risk Connection (ARC) at PEN America working closely on providing assistance to persecuted artists.
+Jake Neuberger is the program coordinator for Latin America and the Caribbean for the Artists at Risk Connection (ARC) working closely on providing assistance to persecuted artists.
 He graduated from the George Washington University with a double major in Political Science and International Affairs and minors in Spanish and Sociocultural Anthropology.
 Before his role with ARC, Jake served as a research and international advocacy intern with AsiLegal, a civil society organization in Mexico City, focusing on marginalized communities and reform within the Mexican prison system.
 His experience also includes work concerning policy research and advocacy, database and archive management, graphic design, and more.
 He hopes to further serve communities at risk through direct service and research work and currently resides in Connecticut.

 Supporters